ZeroOne3010/yetanotherhueapi/README.md

 #### Lights that do not belong to a room or a zone

-The lights that have not been assigned to any room or zone can be accessed with the `getUnassignedLights()` method of the `Hue` object.
+The lights that have not been assigned to any room or zone can be accessed with the `getUnassignedLights()` and `getUnassignedLightByName(String)` methods of the `Hue` object.
 For example, in order to turn on all the unassigned lights, one would do it like this:

 [//]: # (requires-init)